 - some sprinkles (optional)

-- A few drops of essential oil – I used peppermint and grapefruit essential oil
+- A few drops of essential oil – I used grapefruit essential oil

 1. Mix your dry ingredients